oshiomah1/TB_RNA_Seq/README.md

 ### The scripts are run in the folllowing order

-Generate key - control_decision_tree /case_decision_tree - final_merge
+Generate key -\> control_decision_tree \| case_decision_tree

-### 1) Quick'n'easy mode: Only Run updated_data_merge.R.
-This script  automatically sources all the other R scripts.
+1) If you just want the NCTB-NCR key: just run generate_key.r

+2) To get a list of validated case or controls run their respective decision tree.
+This automatically sources generate_key.r. .
 You should get an output pop up on your rstudio with final case/control counts and also a larger merged table with the variables used to assign cases and controls

-### 2) Investigator mode: You would do this when trying to find cracks in the system like when patients violate any of the assignmet criteria and why.
-You can run case_decision_tree or control_decision_tree in any order.
+### 3) Investigator mode: You would do this when trying to find cracks in the system like when patients violate any of the assignment criteria and why.
+Remember You can run case_decision_tree or control_decision_tree in any order.

-case_decision_tree : An important thing to track here is why some cases fall of the assignment tree.
-After running case_decision_tree , view(Validatedcases2) and check out these columns for individuals that have become notcase_other
+After running case_decision_tree :

+-   view(Validatedcases2) and check out these columns for individuals that have become "notcase_other" :

 1.  lab_date_2_diag_date = lab_receive_date - TB_Diag_Date,